rbbrns/theUtimateScale/README.md

 theUtimateScale
 ===============

-Android App for the Stamps.com 510 USB scale.
+Android App for the Stamps.com Model 510 (5lb) and Model 2510 (25lb) USB scales.